-Dimensionless offers a 48-week, remote PG Diploma in Data Science and Artificial Intelligence bootcamp.
-This bootcamp focuses on hands-on learning with a case study-based approach.
-The online sessions are live and instructor-led.
-A maximum of 60 students are admitted...Read our Full Review of Dimensionless
+Dimensionless offers a 48-week, remote PG Diploma in Data Science and Artificial Intelligence program as well as 3-4 day weekend bootcamps.
+The PG Diploma program focuses on hands-on learning with a case study-based approach.
+The online sessions are live and...Read our Full Review of Dimensionless

 FourthBrain is a 15-week online Machine Learning Engineer bootcamp with both synchronous and asynchronous components.
 Students should expect to dedicate 15-20 hours per week to a combination of live and independent work.
 Students complete work at their own pace during...Read our Full Review of FourthBrain